aspose-words/Aspose.Words-API-References/english/net/aspose.words.drawing/signatureline/defaultinstructions/_index.md

 second_title: Aspose.Words for .NET API Reference
 description:
 type: docs
-weight: 40
+weight: 20
 url: /net/aspose.words.drawing/signatureline/defaultinstructions/
 ---
 ## SignatureLine.DefaultInstructions property

 Gets or sets a value indicating that default instructions is shown in the Sign dialog.
-Default value for this property is true.
+Default value for this property is **true**.

 ```csharp
 public bool DefaultInstructions { get; set; }